Contact Center Solutions Featured Article

 While conventional wisdom has been telling many of us that the two process are incompatible, there would appear to be research to back this up now (in addition to heaps of anecdotal evidence).

-A new report from the Communications Workers of America (CWA (News - Alert)) has found that there is a definitive link between damaging data leakage and offshore outsourcing, among other negative outcomes.
+A new report from the Communications Workers of America (CWA) has found that there is a definitive link between damaging data leakage and offshore outsourcing, among other negative outcomes.
 The union is calling for new federal legislation to address overseas security breaches and encourage the return of call center jobs to the U.S. Of course, it's important to note at this time the inherent vested interest the union has in returning jobs to U.S. shores, but that doesn't mean the data breach/offshore call center link doesn't exist.

 The report, called, “Why Shipping Call Center Jobs Overseas Hurts Us Back Home,” details that not only does shipping call center jobs offshore threaten the livelihood of U.S. workers and their communities, but it also opens companies and their customers to risks of fraud committed with proprietary company and customer information.